 I was always very respectful with his personal life.
 We’ve got our own universe and we communicate every while – it has to do with movies but also with friendship.
 So, it was surprising to me when I received the script to see in the script things that I didn’t know.

-I didn’t know he wanted to say those things to his brother.
+I didn’t know he wanted to say those things to his mother.
 I didn’t know the relationship he has with actors, what he wanted to say to actors many years after working with them.
 I didn’t know certain aspects of the movie – so it was kind of surprising.

 Yes, it became kind of a confessional thing for him in a movie that is pretty much about coming to terms with yourself in a very specific moment of his life.
 I suppose that it has to do with age, and it has to do with your own reflections about where am I going and coming from, and the need to say these things.